mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     .. py:method:: __init__(self, rfilter, source_res, target_res)

         Create a new Resampler object that transforms between the specified resolutions

         This constructor precomputes all information needed to efficiently perform the desired resampling operation.
 For that reason, it is most efficient if it can be used over and over again (e.g. to resample the equal-sized rows of a bitmap)

-            Parameter ``source_res``:
+        Parameter ``source_res`` (int):
             Source resolution

-            Parameter ``target_res``:
+        Parameter ``target_res`` (int):
             Desired target resolution

+        Parameter ``rfilter`` (:py:class:`mitsuba.render.ReconstructionFilter`):
+            *no description available*

     .. py:method:: mitsuba.core.Resampler.boundary_condition(self)

         Return the boundary condition that should be used when looking up